jambuur/APEDSK99/README.md

 - CALL UDSK( [1-3] ): removes the "tab"

-- CALL MDSK( [1-3] ,"8 character DOAD name"): maps DSK[1-3] to a DOAD.
+- CALL MDSK( [1-3] ,"*8 character DOAD name*"): maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with spaces if necessary.

 - CALL SDSK( [1-3] ): shows the current DOAD mapping, Protect/Unprotect status and # of free sectors for the relevant DSKx

 - CALL LDSK( [1-3] ): list the files on a DOAD (I always thought that was a really nice feature the C64 had), their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.

 2 further CALL's concern the management of the DSR itself:

-- CALL ADSR("8 character DSR file name"): loads a DSR file from the root of the SD card and optionally resets APEDSK99.
+- CALL ADSR("*8 character DSR file name*"): loads a DSR file from the root of the SD card and optionally resets APEDSK99.
 It currently does nothing but returning nicely to TI BASIC; watch this space.

 - CALL ARST(): resets APEDSK99 including reloading the current DSR.
 It's a handy way to get your DOAD mappings to their initial state.
 It is functionally the same as pressing the Arduino reset button and sort of the same as power cycling the stack.